MichaelPHartmann/MichaelPHartmann/README.md

 Hey there!
 I am a finance grad, programmer, coffee enthusiast and former framer.
 My pronouns are He/Him.

-My main languages are Python and JavaScript.
-In general I use Python for my personal projects and JavaScript at work.
+My main languages are Python and TypeScript.
+In general I use Python for my personal projects and TypeScript at work.
 I'm always learning something new in the coding world, whether it be an entire language or an algorithm.

 My largest project is FinMesh, a Python wrapper for IEX Cloud and a couple other financial data APIs.
 The rest of my projects are a mix of personal project, task automation, and backend stuff.